siriobalmelli/xdpacket/README.md

 1. Use of the word *set*:
-    In this codebase the word *set* is used to describe structures which have been "rendered" or "parsed" or "packed" for use in matching/handling packets.
+    In this codebase the word *set* is used to describe structures which have been "compiled" or "parsed" or "packed" for use in matching/handling packets.

     Generally speaking, every structure in the program represents an element in the YAML schema used for the CLI/API.
     This makes parsing and logic very straightforward, but if used by itself would cause a lot of pointer chasing and cache poisoning by pulling in unneeded strings and references when handling packets.

     To solve this, certain structs have a corresponding `[struct name]_set` struct which is allocated and freed along with their "parent" (non-set) struct.
     When the "parse chain" or "hot path" is then built, these `_set` structs are copied or referenced (as appropriate).

     Packets being handled must *only ever* touch *set* structures.
     To be clear, the choice of the word *set* is purely arbitrary - other possible choices such as "bytes", etc would have also worked.